KatherineMichel/digital-commonplace/README.md

 https://medium.com/@rrhoover/the-rise-of-maker-communities-f76ba5daeb7e | The Rise of Maker Communities – Ryan Hoover – Medium

 https://www.producthunt.com/newsletter/2411 | And the Golden Kitty Award Winners are...🏆 - Product Hunt

-https://twitter.com/levelsio/status/958019841356541952 | Pieter Levels 🏝 on Twitter: "I've won 2x @ProductHunt Awards this year: 🏆 Maker of the Year 2017 🏆 Side Project of the Year 💖 Thank you @ProductHunt and everyone for supporting throughout the years!
-I want to dedicate these awards to all the indie makers around the 🌎 world… https://t.co/ND6P5F7AdP"

 https://24hrstartup.com/ | The 24 Hour Startup Challenge
 -->